This post contains affiliate links.

 If you play in hot or humid conditions or simply find your hands perspire alot when you play golf grips that include cord are helpful to maintain a good grip on the club.

-For those players however there is still the option of grips which have a heavy pattern and surface texture to provide extra traction.
+For those players however there is still the option of grips that have a heavy pattern and surface texture to provide extra traction.

 Senior golfers who are finding their club head speed reducing or are losing a bit of strength in their grip can find switching to larger golf grips can help as they reduce how tightly your hands need to squeeze the club.